StevenDoesStuffs/RefinedCrafterProxy/README.md

 and shift right-click on a block to bind that block to the card.
 Then place the card inside the crafter proxy.

+Note: the proxy will not show up on the crafting manager.

 ## Downloads

 Available on [Modrinth](https://modrinth.com/mod/refinedcrafterproxy)